 Meantime, here is what we know so far about Australian showroom arrival times for 2022 model-year watercraft for Sea-Doo, Yamaha, and Kawasaki.

 Sea-Doo dealers canvassed by Watercraft Zone have ordered up big for the coming season, after selling out of most stock throughout 2021 and being left with largely empty showrooms.

 Supply was so tight in the first half of 2021, many Sea-Doo dealers didn’t know what machines they were getting until the truck turned up with a new shipment.

-Sea-Doo dealers in Australia told Watercraft Zone they are hopeful of receiving about a quarter of their annual allocation of 2022 models from December 2021 through January 2021, which is peak season.
+Sea-Doo dealers in Australia told Watercraft Zone they are hopeful of receiving only about 40 per cent their annual allocation of 2022 models from December 2021 through January 2021, which is peak season.

 Some models will have better availability compared to others, with many Sea-Doo dealers already reporting strong demand for the “triple black” RXP-X300 and RXT-X300 (pictured above) – with many already selling out of their first shipment.

 It means, in some cases, if you order a new Sea-Doo today you may not be able to take delivery until February or March 2022, which is why experts are advising customers of all brands to shop around and get in the queue early.

 As new variants, the first shipments of the flagship 2022 Sea-Doo Fish Pro Trophy edition (pictured below) and new entry-level Sea-Doo Fish Pro Scout may push into early next year, Sea-Doo dealers forecast.

 However, initial allocations of the 2022 Sea-Doo Fish Pro 170 Sport should turn up towards the end of this year given the minor changes to this model.
 Other than a new ‘Sport’ sticker, it is the same blue and white colour scheme with the same features and options as this year.